MarkoSagadin/ci-test/README.md

 # Irnas's Zephyr Project template

-IRNAS template for a GitHub repository.
+asdas IRNAS template for a GitHub repository.
 It comes with a [basic group](https://github.com/IRNAS/irnas-workflows-software/tree/dev/workflow-templates/basic) of CI workflows for release automation.